 Ensuring the heat you use stays within your home and doesn’t escape is one of the most important things to keep tabs on.
 There are various measures you can take to ensure that your home is as efficient as possible and one of the most effective and important is ensuring you have efficient windows as they are one of the most common places heat escapes. energy savings.

-By refitting old windows and opting for double or triple glazing, you should soon notice a huge difference.
+By refitting old windows and opting for double glazing or comfort glass, you should soon notice a huge difference.
 As window design continues to evolve throughout the years, the benefits and energy efficiency of windows has continued to improve and the choice is wider than ever.

 Among the most popular styles is U-PVC and aluminium windows, which both possess many qualities.
 Aluminium in particular has transformed in the past ten years, offering both flexibility and security.
 There as many options of style as there are for UPVC and the colour choice is endless.
 Aluminium windows are ideal for those who want slim line and sleek windows that still offer brilliant security.
 Not to mention, aluminium is hugely environmental and is among the greenest of metals, with 95% if aluminium used in buildings being recycled in an easy, efficient and total way.

 Alternatively, U-PVC is affordable and comes in various finishes, requiring minimal maintenance while still protecting against leaks and draughts.
 Both materials however, should offer a noticeable difference on your energy bills.

 While refitting windows, it might also be an idea to refit your door instead, as these can often be prone to draughts and letting a huge amount of heat escape from your home.
 Door styles these days are usually much more efficient with aluminium, U-PVC, composite and wood all providing a warmer and more secure home.